 Ports provide an interface between the logical cores and I/O pins.
+The XS1-A12A-128-FB217 includes a combination of 1 bit, 4 bit and 8 bit ports.
+In addition the wider ports are partially or fully bonded out making the connected pins available for I/O or xCONNECT links.
 All pins of a port provide either output or input.
 Signals in different directions cannot be mapped onto the same port.

-The operation of each port is synchronized to a clock block.
+The operation of each port can be synchronized to a clock block.
 A clock block can be connected to an external clock input, or it can be run from the divided reference clock.
 A clock block can also output its signal to a pin.
 On reset, each port is connected to clock block 0, which runs from the processor reference clock.